 12pm — After breaking a sweat, grab some lunch .
 Not much has changed since this classic diner’s opening in 1954, but Milt’s Stop & Eat (356 Millcreek Dr.) is where to go for the best burger in town.
 What to order if your stomach can handle it: The Chili Cheeseburger and a banana malt.

 2pm — Walk off your lunch at Arches National Park.
 Depending upon how much energy you have left, consider taking an O.A.R.S.
-4×4 backcountry tour of Arches for just $99/person.
-You will have the option of a couple of hikes to the iconic Delicate Arch and your guide will take you to the perfect spot to catch the sunset.
+4×4 backcountry tour of the park to get an away-from-the crowds experience with plenty of iconic views.
+Time it right and your guide will take you to the perfect spot to catch the sunset.
 Set among spectacular rock formations, the dramatic sky show will be a wonderful ending to an action-packed day.

 8pm — Go where the guides go: If you’re looking for a light dinner or something other than cheeseburgers and milkshakes try the White Rim Roll at Sabaku Sushi (90 E Center St.).
 This hip spot will blow you away with its fresh fish creations in the middle of the desert.